 Additional Information

-Trainees in our 2024-2025 cohort will be divided into 2 groups, and each group will present a review of one of the following articles during the journal club.
+The trainees in our 2025-2026 cohort will be divided into 2 groups, and each group will present a review of one of the following articles during the journal club.

 ✓ Mourlon V et al. Maternal deprivation induces depressive-like behaviours only in female rats.
 DOI